xanvcs/coding-resources/README.md

 ## Courses

 ### Curriculums
--[The Odin Project] (https://www.theodinproject.com/) This compromises foundational CSS, HTML, JavaScript alongside integration of Git.
+- [The Odin Project](https://www.theodinproject.com/) This compromises foundational CSS, HTML, JavaScript alongside integration of Git.
 Additionally there are courses on Full Stack Ruby On Rail and Javascript